anh-zero/crm-lead/README.md

     1. Clone this project

-    2. With MySQL database, create a "leads" table with 4 fields: id, fullname, email, password.
+    2. With MySQL database, create a "users" table with 4 fields: id, fullname, email, password.

     3. Create a .env file in the root folder: copy the .env.example file, rename to .env file -> change parameters like database name, port, username, password etc.